danhitchcock/nano_tipper_z/README.md

 * 150 - This subreddit does not accept tips this small, increase your tip or send the bot `subreddit subreddit_name` to see what the minimum is.
 * 160 - You have insufficient funds.
 * 190 - The recipient has disabled tipping for their account.
+* 200 - You have tried to tip your own comment or withdraw to your own account, which is not allowed.